311zzb/gitlet/gitlet-design.md

          Implementation details in the Algorithms section.
       3. `private static Set<String> modifiedStatusFocusFiles()`
-         Return a string `Set` that contains all file names that should be checked (file names in the CWD or the Stage or tracked by the Head Commit).
+         Return a string `Set` that contains all file names that should be checked (file names in the `CWD` or the Stage or tracked by the head Commit).
       4. `private static boolean modifiedNotStagedFiles1(String fileName)`
          Return `true` if a file is tracked in the current commit, changed in the working directory, but not staged (modified).
       5. `private static boolean modifiedNotStagedFiles2(String fileName)`